greenelab/phenoplier_manuscript/manuscript.md

 ![
 **Schematic of the PhenoPLIER framework.**
+**a)** High-level schematic of PhenoPLIER (a gene module-based method) in the context of TWAS (single-gene) and GWAS (genetic variants).
+PhenoPLIER integrates gene modules expressed in specific cell types with gene-trait associations.
-**a)** The integration process between gene co-expression patterns from MultiPLIER (top) and TWAS results from PhenomeXcan (bottom).
+**b)** A more detailed schematic of how PhenoPLIER works by integrating gene co-expression patterns from MultiPLIER (top) and TWAS results from PhenomeXcan (bottom).
 PhenoPLIER projects gene-trait associations to a latent space learned from large gene expression datasets.
 The process generates matrix $\mathbf{\hat{M}}$, where each trait is now described by latent variables (LV) or gene modules.
-**b)** After the integration process, we found that neutrophil counts and other white blood cells (bottom) were ranked among the top 10 traits for LV603, which was termed a neutrophil signature in the original MultiPLIER study.
+After the integration process, we found that neutrophil counts and other white blood cells (bottom right) were ranked among the top 10 traits for LV603, which was termed a neutrophil signature in the original MultiPLIER study.
-Genes in LV603 were expressed in relevant cell types (top).
+Genes in LV603 were expressed in relevant cell types (top right).
 PBMC: peripheral blood mononuclear cells;
 mDCs: myeloid dendritic cells.
 ](images/entire_process/entire_process.svg "PhenoPLIER framework"){#fig:entire_process width="100%"}